Metformin

 Metformin, sold under the brand name Glucophage, among others, is the main first-line medication for the treatment of type 2 diabetes, particularly in people who are overweight.
-It is also used in the treatment of polycystic ovary syndrome.
-It is not associated with weight gain and is taken by mouth.
-It is sometimes used as an off-label adjunct to lessen the risk of metabolic syndrome in people who take antipsychotics.
+It is also used in the treatment of polycystic ovary syndrome, and is sometimes used as an off-label adjunct to lessen the risk of metabolic syndrome in people who take antipsychotic medication.
+It has been shown to inhibit inflammation, and is not associated with weight gain.
+Metformin is taken by mouth.

 Metformin is generally well tolerated.
 Common adverse effects include diarrhea, nausea, and abdominal pain.
 It has a small risk of causing low blood sugar.
-High blood lactic acid level is a concern if the medication is used in overly large doses or prescribed in people with severe kidney problems.
+High blood lactic acid level (acidosis) is a concern if the medication is used in overly large doses or prescribed in people with severe kidney problems.

-Metformin is a biguanide antihyperglycemic agent.
+Metformin is a biguanide anti-hyperglycemic agent.
 It works by decreasing glucose production in the liver, increasing the insulin sensitivity of body tissues, and increasing GDF15 secretion, which reduces appetite and caloric intake.

-Metformin was discovered in 1922.
+Metformin was first described in the scientific literature in 1922 by Emil Werner and James Bell.
 French physician Jean Sterne began the study in humans in the 1950s.
-It was introduced as a medication in France in 1957 and the United States in 1995.
+It was introduced as a medication in France in 1957.
 It is on the World Health Organization's List of Essential Medicines.
-Metformin is the most widely used medication for diabetes taken by mouth.
 It is available as a generic medication.
-In 2020, it was the third most commonly prescribed medication in the United States, with more than 92million prescriptions.
+In 2023, it was the second most commonly prescribed medication in the United States, with more than 85 million prescriptions.
+In Australia, it was one of the top 10 most prescribed medications between 2017 and 2023.

 Medical uses

-Metformin is used to lower the blood sugar in those with type 2 diabetes.
-It is also used as a second-line agent for infertility in those with polycystic ovary syndrome.
+Metformin is used to lower blood glucose in those with type 2 diabetes.
+It has also been used to help with metabolic abnormalities in polycystic ovary syndrome, and as a second-line agent for infertility in those with polycystic ovary syndrome.

 Type 2 diabetes

-The American Diabetes Association and the American College of Physicians both recommend metformin as a first-line agent to treat type2 diabetes.
-It is as effective as repaglinide and more effective than all other oral drugs for type2 diabetes.
+The American Diabetes Association and the American College of Physicians both recommend metformin as a first-line agent to treat type 2 diabetes.
+It is as effective as repaglinide and more effective than all other oral drugs for type 2 diabetes.